smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![javaSE]
 First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
 It is a [project](https://github.com/smartdevicelink/sdl_java_suite/tree/master/hello_sdl_java) within the SDL Java Suite root directory.
-Then, open the Hello Sdl Android project in [IntelliJ IDEA](https://www.jetbrains.com/idea/) and wait for it to finish loading.
+Then, open the _Hello Sdl_ project in [IntelliJ IDEA](https://www.jetbrains.com/idea/) and wait for it to finish loading.
 !@

 @![javaEE]